VDOT Traffic Engineering Division

 Traffic Monitoring Program

 VDOT conducts a Traffic Monitoring Program where traffic count data are gathered from sensors in or along streets and highways and other sources.
-From these data, estimates of the average number of vehicles that traveled each segment of road are calculated.
+From this data, estimates of the average number of vehicles that traveled each segment of road are calculated.

-Traffic volume estimates - County by county statistics that include more than 100,000 segments of roads and highways ranging from several mile sections of interstate highways to very short sections of city streets.
+Traffic volume estimates - County by county statistics that include more than 100,000 segments of roads and highways, ranging from several mile sections of interstate highways to very short sections of city streets.